ExecPC BBS

 ExecPC is an online service provider started in 1983 by owner Bob Mahoney as the Exec-PC BBS.
 It quickly grew to be one of the world's largest bulletin board systems in the 1980s and throughout the 1990s, competing with the likes of Compuserve and Prodigy.

-ExecPC began offering Internet access in 1994 as ExecPC Internet, and being based in New Berlin, WI, quickly grew to be the largest Internet service provider in Wisconsin.
-The company was sold in 1998 to Voyager.net of East Lansing, MI.
-After a lengthy series of acquisitions, the assets are now held by LocalNet of Buffalo, NY.
+ExecPC began offering Internet access in 1994 as ExecPC Internet, and being based in New Berlin, Wisconsin, quickly grew to be the largest Internet service provider in Wisconsin.
+The company was sold in 1998 to Voyager.net of East Lansing, Michigan.
+After a lengthy series of acquisitions, the assets are now held by LocalNet of Buffalo, New York.

 History

 The Exec-PC BBS

-The Exec-PC BBS launched on November 28, 1983 in the den of owner Bob Mahoney.
+The Exec-PC BBS launched on November 28, 1983, in the den of owner Bob Mahoney and his wife Tracey.
+This was in the earliest days of BBSing, and in contrast to most systems that used one of the many shareware BBS systems, ExecPC was a custom system written in the Clipper database system.
+This allowed them to add new features to the system throughout its lifetime.

 Known primarily for its extensive shareware software archives, the BBS also offered E-mail, message forums, and BBS door games to paying subscribers.
-As the file archives grew in size, Mahoney created the Hyperscan feature, allowing members to quickly search for files by keyword — a common feature today, but rare at the time.
+As the file archives grew in size, Mahoney created the Hyperscan feature, allowing members to quickly search for files by keyword—a common feature today, but rare at the time.
 Mahoney became one of the earliest BBS operators to begin charging a fee for access to a BBS.
 The Exec-PC BBS grew to over 250 lines, with over 300 GB of file storage at its peak in the mid-90s.
 Callers could connect to the Exec-PC BBS via long distance at no additional charge, or connect to any CompuServe local access number for a per-minute fee.

 In 1996, the file collection of the Exec-PC BBS was placed on the world-wide web through the Filepile.com web site.
 Filepile.com was officially abandoned in 1999 having been made obsolete by other Internet services.